kohactive/blog/source/2016-03-17-logo-design-guidelines.html.markdown

 **pdf:** While you’re likely already familiar with pdf files, you’ll want to make sure to ask your designer for an editable pdf.
 In an editable pdf, the layers (parts) of your design are independent pieces that are able to be edited in a design program.
 This is necessary, as you’ll likely work with different designers.

 ## Hosting
 Another easy thing to do is to have your designer work with your developer, and upload your logos to your server so they are easily accessible via links.
 Then, when someone asks for a logo, you can just send a link rather than having to find the logo over and over.

 These are some quick tips to make your life a bit easier.
-If you’ve still got questions about logo design, we’d be happy to help. <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-logo-design-guidelines" href="#modal-project-planner">Let us know.</a>
+If you’ve still got questions about logo design, we’d be happy to help. <a href="https://www.kohactive.com/contact/">Let us know.</a>